How COVID-19 Affects Housing

 All common areas in residential spaces are being de-densified.
 To create more open space, some seating in common spaces have been closed.

 Face masks are required for all official gatherings of students.
 Students must wear face masks in elevators on the residence halls, as well as during official hall events and Hall Meetings.
-RAs are required to wear masks for duties involving interaction with students.
+Face masks are also required in hall common areas in the Residential Commons.
+RAs on all areas of campus are required to wear masks for duties involving interaction with students.

 Visitors will not be permitted inside the residence halls this semester.
 Only students living in each individual building will be permitted to enter their hall.
 While we look forward to reopening the halls to visitors as soon as possible, this limitation currently applies to all visits from other students on campus, off-campus students or other guests, overnight visitors, and the cancellation of Open Dorms.